 - Does this relationship affect my emotional health?

-- Do I feel ill, emotionally drained or intense negative emotions after being with him/her?
+- Do I feel ill, emotionally drained or have intense negative emotions after being with him/her?

 - Am I being used as an emotional dumping ground?